soowon-kang/cubist/src/C/problem_solving/README.txt

     @ grading.c

-The grading.c can grade an independent *.c file which has one main() function.
+The grading.c can grade an '*/main.c' file which has one main() function, and it can also grade an '*/main.py' file. (* is a path of a problem.'
+You can choose one language type of them.
-You have to create all input/solution files before you grade a problem.
+You have to create all input and solution files before you grade a problem.
-When you execute the grading.c, there are 3 questions.
+When you execute this 'grading.c', there are 4 questions.
 1. You should input the path (directory) of a problem set.
 2. You should input the number of test cases in integer number format.
 3. You should input the time limit in floating number format.
+4. You should input a language type of main file which you want to grade.

 The names of input files should be 'input*.txt'.(* is a number.)
 The names of soluiton files should be 'sol*.txt'.(* is a number.)
 The number should be gradually increasing started by 0.

-The script file which is named grade can compile grading.c and excute it.
-You can just excute grade and input some appropriate arguments.
+After making an executable file which is named as 'grade', you can just excute 'grade' and input some appropriate arguments.

-An excution example is below.
+Excution examples are as follows.

     $ cat p1/main.c
     #include <stdio.h>